-In 2021, the buzzwords and hot topics of yesteryear are fast becoming standard practice.
-So if you’re still in the dark about serverless, now’s the time to swot up.
+In 2022, the buzzwords and hot topics of yesteryear are fast becoming standard practice.
+So, if you’re still in the dark about serverless, now’s the time to swot up.

-This article will provide you with everything you need to get a firm grasp of serverless basics, including:
+This article will provide you with everything you need to get a firm grasp on serverless computing, including:

 - The technology trends that drove the development of serverless